-When you help your friends, don’t do so with the expectations to be helped next time.
+When you help your friends, don’t do so with the expectation of being helped next time.
 Rather, help unconditionally.
 Treat them with emotional generosity.
-Give because you want to, and not because you feel obliged to.
-I find that the satisfaction I get from helping others and knowing they are better off is reward greater than anything I can get in return.
+Give because you want to, not because you feel obliged to.
+I find that the satisfaction I get from helping others and knowing they are better off is a reward greater than anything I can get in return.

 10. Make the effort to stay in touch

 At the end of the day, continual effort is required to maintain the friendship.
-Willingness to make the effort is what differentiates hi-bye friends from other friends.
+Willingness to make the effort is what differentiates great friends from hi-bye friends.
 Ask your friends out every once in a while.
-Depending on the intensity of the friendship, there’s no need to meet up every few days or once a week – catching up once a month or once every few months might be sufficient.
-The strength of your relationship is not measured by how frequently you meet up.
-For some of my best friends, we meet only about once every few months.
+Depending on the intensity of the friendship, there’s no need to meet up every few days or once a week — catching up once a month or once every few months might be sufficient.
+The strength of your relationship is not measured by how frequently you meet.
+For some of my best friends, we meet only once every few months.
 Yet, there’s never any doubt that we’re closely connected and we will be there for each other when needed.

-If both of you have your own set of engagements, it might be hard to find time together.
-Arrange for a simple meet up, say over lunch, tea or dinner time.
-Or, you can always catch up over text messages, online chat or phone calls.
+If both of you have your own set of engagements, it may be hard to find time together.
+Arrange for a simple meetup, say over lunch, tea, or dinner time.
+Or you can always catch up over text messages, online chat, or phone calls.
 Technology has made communication so easy that it’s difficult not to stay in touch.